 We actively wish to seek and retain faculty of exceptional ability and who share in our commitment to excellence in teaching and scholarship.
 All faculty members at Princeton are expected to teach, as well as engage in research.
 Faculty members work closely with undergraduates in the supervision of junior-year independent work and senior theses.
 Updated news and announcements regarding our faculty can be found here.

 In fall 2017, the faculty (including visitors and part-time faculty) totaled 1271, including 505 professors, 97 associate professors, 195 assistant professors, 24 instructors, 338 lecturers, and 116 visitors.
 Seventy-six percent of the professorial faculty is tenured.
 Excluding visitors, 421 members of the faculty are women, and 250 self-identified as members of minority groups.
 There were 165 tenured women on the faculty in fall 2017.

 Princeton scientists, scholars, and librarians are involved in a wide rage of intellectual investigation and research.
 Opportunities for many levels of independent research and collaboration across the University are available--including postdoctoral research opportunities, as well as visiting and fellowship appointments.
-In fall 2016, the academic professional population totaled 1,442, including 764 professional researchers (the majority, 447, were postdoctoral research associates), 165 professional specialists, 74 professional librarians, and 439 visitors.
+In fall 2019, the academic professional population totaled 1582, including 989 professional researchers (inclusive of 702 postdoctoral researchers), 183 professional specialists, 75 professional librarians, and 337 visitors.